CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 After a successful upload, the dataset is visible in SD Apply.
 With the direct SFTP transfer, you can wait a moment after putting the first file to the folder for the directory to become visible in SD Apply, so the system doesn't create multiple entries for single directory.
 This might happen, if the files are sent too quickly one after the other.
 The files are not visible in the SFTP directory after transfer, as they are immediately ingested.

+!!!
+Note
     You can always transfer more data for the same project/data permit by using the same directory.
 The data will become visible for the user in SD Desktop when they log in again.
 If you send multiple files with the same file name, the files are not replaced, but instead, both versions are kept and will be available for the user.

 If you need to delete files after transfer, for example when the data permit expires, please contact CSC Service Desk.
 Access to the data can be restricted after the expiration or in any point of the project, if needed (see below), but deletion of the data from CSC needs to be done manually by our administrators.